 Guided study for in depth investigation of topics in physical therapy theory, research, and clinical practice.
 Student must be either a physical therapist or a graduate PT student.
 This course is offered only as needed.
+Prerequisite: Instructor consent.

 DPT 710 ADVANCED SPECIALTY ELECTIVE